 Image From Masonry Magazine

 With the holes drilled and debris cleaned out, you can attach the supports using the concrete anchors.
-Line up the supports, insert the anchor through the holes on the support and into the hoes you drilled, and pound the anchors in using a hammer.
-The anchor is tapered at the end so that a small metal collor allows it to catch into the material as it is set.
+Line up the supports, insert the anchor through the holes on the support and into the holes you drilled, and pound the anchors in using a hammer.
+The anchor is tapered at the end so that a small metal collar allows it to catch into the material as it is set.

 Image from Scrooz

 Again just as with the other types of anchors, you will start by marking and drilling the holes for the railing support.
 Clean any debris made from drilling the holes.
 Now, slip the sleeve anchor through the railing support and into the hole you drilled.
 Hold the support securely to the wall and tighten down the sleeve anchor.
-Tighten the fastner until it is secure but avoid over tightening the nut because the fastener may break or cause the stone around the fastener to crack.
+Tighten the fastener until it is secure but avoid over-tightening the nut because the fastener may break or cause the stone around the fastener to crack.

 One final note for all of these types of anchors, is to avoid drilling in too close to the edge of the stone wall as this will increase the chance the rock may crack leading to the railing giving way.

-These are just a few of the different types of anchors you can use.
+These are just a few of the different anchors you can use.
 There are even more yet but these are a few of the more popular methods and ones that we have used to great success.
 If you need help designing your project or putting it together, the staff here at Simplified Building is here to help.
 We offer free project and design assistance and are always just a phone call or email away.